Internships & Experiential Learning

 Museums, educational institutions, archives, historic sites, government organizations and non-profits are just a few of the many internship opportunities available.

-The History department’s internship coordinator guides students through the process of researching, selecting, and applying for internships and meets with students regularly to mentor their experience.
+The History Department’s internship coordinator guides students through the process of researching, selecting, and applying for internships.
+History faculty meet with students regularly to mentor their experience.

 Example History internships:

 - Brockton Enterprise

 - Historic New England

 - John F. Kennedy Library

 - Museum of Our National Heritage